TonyFierce/Melee-Combat-Extended-Resources/Guides/weapon-prefab-configuration.md

-# Guide: Melee Weapon Prefab Configuration
+# Guide: How to Configure Melee Weapon Prefabs

 ## 1. Setting up Melee Combat Extended as a dependency for your mod